0xLazAI/lazai-web-blogs/blogs/Alith-intro.md

-### From Bots to Agents… The Infrastructural Glow-Up AI Has Been Waiting For
+### From Bots to Agents - The Infrastructural Glow-Up AI Has Been Waiting For

 We’ve come a long way from clunky chatbots and hardcoded assistants to agents that work for you.
 But despite the hype, today’s AI agents still fall short of what they promise.